-Deep beneath a forest of twisting Tuscan trees, gazing over gently rolling hills and a short hop to the beach, lies one of the best campsites in Tuscany; a family holiday wonderland that is just a short hop from the beach, Park Albatros, near San Vincenzo.
-If you’re looking for an outdoorsy family getaway a step up from camping, with every convenience to make your life as a parent on a camping holiday infinitely easier, Park Albatros Eurocamp is your knight, glimmering in the Tuscan sun.
-Here’s why you can’t go wrong with Park Albatros.
+Deep beneath a forest of twisting Tuscan trees, gazing over gently rolling hills, lies one of the best campsites in Tuscany; a family holiday wonderland that is just a short hop from the beach, Park Albatros, near San Vincenzo.
+If you’re looking for an outdoorsy family camping getaway, with every convenience to make your life as a parent on a camping holiday infinitely easier, Park Albatros Eurocamp is your knight, glimmering in the Tuscan sun.
+Here’s why we loved camping in Tuscany at Park Albatros with kids:

 *Disclaimer: This article contains some affiliate links, any purchases you make are unaffected but I may receive a small commission at no extra cost to you to help me keep this blog running – thanks.

 Check out the video below to see Park Albatros from above and below!

 Camping in Tuscany: accommodation